esentri/domainlifecycles/readme_persistence.md

-## NitroX Domain Lifecycles Persistence
+## Domain Lifecycles Persistence

-NitroX DLC Persistence is all about object relational mapping and Aggregate persistence via Repositories.
+DLC Persistence is all about object relational mapping and Aggregate persistence via Repositories.
 The DDD recommendation is to implement the persistence related access on Aggregates within a Repository.
 Each Aggregate and each of the contained Entities or ValueObjects need to be mapped to corresponding tables or columns in the course of the object relational mapping.

-The current NitroX DLC Persistence implementation is technically based on [jOOQ](https://www.jooq.org/)). jOOQ provides Java Wrappers for relational Database Objects (e.g. tables, sequences,...).
+The current DLC Persistence implementation is technically based on [jOOQ](https://www.jooq.org/)). jOOQ provides Java Wrappers for relational Database Objects (e.g. tables, sequences,...).
 That enables a simple 1-1 mapping between tables and jOOQ records (don't mix up jOOQ records with Java records).

 With DDD in mind, we want to abstract from these rather technical representations.
 Repositories should provide interfaces to query complete Aggregates or to pass complete Aggregates to be inserted, updated or deleted.
 Ideally a repository provides the illusion of an in‐memory collection of all objects of that Aggregate’s root type.
-NitroX DLC persistence provides means to achieve exactly that behaviour with less effort.
+DLC persistence provides means to achieve exactly that behaviour with less effort.
 It helps to overcome the natural impedance mismatches that exist between the Aggregates technical representations.

 ![Impedance mismatch](documentation/resources/images/impedance.png "Impedance mismatch")